xcart/xc5-manual/en/general_setup/activating_your_license.md

         You may need to click the **activate your X-Cart license** link to get the form expanded:
         ![]({{site.baseurl}}/attachments/8225232/8716598.png)

 2. Click the **Activate free license** button.
-Do not enter anything into the field that says "_Enter your icense key here_" (This field needs to be completed for commercial (non-free) products only):
+Do not enter anything into the field that says "_Enter your license key here_" (This field needs to be completed for commercial (non-free) products only):
     ![]({{site.baseurl}}/attachments/8225232/8716599.png)

 3. Once the **Activate free license** button has been clicked, the popup window will close, and you will see a page with a warning about the consequences of free license activation: